WARNING: CONTAINS SPOILERS FOR A MEMORY OF LIGHT

 Sauron and Ishamael

 Frodo and Rand both lived in insular areas where it was rare to leave at all and fled secretly at night as part of a small group pursued by black riders.
 The group sets out to try and save the world from a dark lord.
-This group includes a hidden monarch (Aragorn, Lan) who has great knowledge of history, bushcraft and war and a mentor magician (Gandalf, Moiraine) who sacrifices him/herself to ensure the safety of the saviour and returns ‘from the dead’ much later in the story.
+This group includes a hidden monarch (Aragorn, Lan) who has great knowledge of history, bushcraft and war, and a mentor magician (Gandalf, Moiraine) who sacrifices him/herself to ensure the safety of the saviour and returns ‘from the dead’ much later in the story.
+The beloved mare Bela who accompanies them is a parallel of Bill the pony.

 Frodo and Rand have father figures who are not their biological fathers who give them a special sword.
 In their youth each ‘father’ was one of those few who did leave their homeland in search of adventure.
 Frodo is shadowed by Gollum/Smeagol and Rand by Fain/Mordeth and both are wounded by their ‘shadows’.